netidx/netidx-book/src/overview.md

 ## Security

-Netidx currently supports three authentication mechanisms, Kerberos v5, Local, and Tls.
+Netidx currently supports four authentication mechanisms: Anonymous, Local, Kerberos v5, and Tls.
+Anonymous disables authentication, authorization, and encryption — useful for development and trusted networks.
 Local applies only on the same machine (and isn't supported on Windows), while many organizations already have Kerberos v5 deployed in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.
 Tls